There’s so much going on with a woman’s body as she ages, it’s not surprising that we can’t keep track of everything.

 Diagnosis of Fibroids

 When women don’t have symptoms of fibroids, they tend to go undetected.
 However, if you are experiencing any of the above symptoms, a visit to the doctor will allow them to figure out how severe your fibroid problems are.
 This could involve an internal exam, an ultrasound scan, some kind of specialised imaging tests, and potentially an MRI scan.
-Your doctor will be able to give you more information following the scans about how the fibroids might effect your life.
+Your doctor will be able to give you more information following the scans about how the fibroids might affect your life.

 What questions should I ask my doctor?